Filipino Mestizos: Ethnic Groups in Colonial Philippines

 The fluid nature of racial integration in the Philippines during the Spanish colonial period was recorded by many travelers and public figures at the time, who were favorably impressed by the lack of racial discrimination, as compared to the situation in other European colonies.

-Among them was Sir John Bowring, Governor General of British Hong Kong and a well-seasoned traveler who had written several books about the different cultures in Asia.
+Among them was Sir John Bowring, Governor General of British Hong Kong and a well-seasoned traveller who had written several books about the different cultures in Asia.
 He described the situation as "admirable" during a visit to the Philippines in the 1870s:

-The lines separating entire classes and races, appeared to me less marked than in the Oriental colonies.
+"The lines separating entire classes and races, appeared to me less marked than in the Oriental colonies.
 I have seen on the same table, Spaniards, Mestizos (Chinos cristianos) and Indios, priests and military.
 There is no doubt that having one Religion forms great bonding.
 And more so to the eyes of one that has been observing the repulsion and differences due to race in many parts of Asia.
 And from one (like myself) who knows that race is the great divider of society, the admirable contrast and exception to racial discrimination so markedly presented by the people of the Philippines is indeed admirable."'

 Another foreign witness was English engineer, Frederic H. Sawyer, who had spent most of his life in different parts of Asia and lived in Luzon for fourteen years.
 His impression was that as far as racial integration and harmony was concerned, the situation in the Philippines was not equaled by any other colonial power: